2015–16 Luxembourg Cup

 The 2015–16 Luxembourg Cup was the 91st version of the annual knockout tournament.
 The competition began on 28 August 2015 and ended with the final on 29 May 2016.

 Format

 This season, the Luxembourg Cup was a single elimination knockout tournament contested by 104 teams.
 The winner of the cup earned a spot in the Europa League.
-Matches which are level after regulation went to extra time and then to penalties in order to determine a winner.
+Matches which were levelled after regulation went to extra time and then to penalties in order to determine a winner.

 Schedule

 First round

-Sixteen first round matches were played between 28–30 August 2015.
+Sixteen first round matches were played between 28 and 30 August 2015.

 Second round

-Sixteen second round matches were played between 11–13 September 2015.
+Sixteen second round matches were played between 11 and 13 September 2015.

 Third round

 Twenty-two third round matches were played between 2–4 October 2015.

 Fourth round

 Eighteen fourth round matches were played 30–31 October 2015.

 Fifth round

-Sixteen fifth round matches were played between 20–25 November 2015.
+Sixteen fifth round matches were played between 20 and 25 November 2015.

 Sixth round

 The sixteen winners of the fifth round competed in this round.
 The matches were played on 5 and 6 December 2015.